 For Test and Trace purposes, all wards hold booking sheets containing the patient’s and visitor’s name, contact details and visiting slot, which is held for 21 days.

 There are three visiting sessions per day (10am-midday, 2-4pm and 6-8pm), with one-hour time slots.

 As the total number of visitors on a ward is restricted to allow social distancing, we regret that it may not be possible for every patient to have a visitor every day.
 No children are allowed in adult areas.

-No visiting is permitted on wards with Covid patients except in exceptional circumstances, such as patients receiving end-of-life care, where there is significant deterioration or for patients with a mental health issue such as dementia, a learning disability or autism.
+No visiting is permitted on wards with Covid patients except in exceptional circumstances, agreed by ward staff, such as patients receiving end-of-life care, where there is significant deterioration or for patients with a mental health issue such as dementia, a learning disability or autism.

 No visiting is permitted unless there are special circumstances, when it can be arranged with ward staff.

 - Antenatal and postnatal: Birth partners who do not have symptoms of Covid-19 can visit from 2-6 pm.